brycewray/hugo-site/content/posts/2019/03/mark-it-down.md

 > - This is an unnumbered item.
 > - This is another unnumbered item.

 However, a lot of tech writers (or, in really small shops that couldn't afford dedicated writers, the developers themselves) didn't care *at all* for having to write in HTML.
 That was especially true when the task got considerably more complicated than my example, above.
-I'm talking about tables, steps and sub-steps and sub-**sub**-steps, wraparound** graphics, *ad nauseam*.
+I'm talking about tables, steps and sub-steps and sub-**sub**-steps, *ad nauseam*.

-Yes, there were (and still are) apps to create HTML-based documentation from a WYSIWYG editor, but they---like the export-to-HTML features that came to be standard parts of most word processing apps---became infamous for producing [bloated HTML](https://www.moorecreative.com/Articles/Detail/tabid/522/ArticleId/18/How-can-i-clean-extra-code-out-of-Word-HTML.aspx), or [Extensible HTML (XHTML)](https://en.wikipedia.org/wiki/XHTML), that opened slowly and [presented standards-bending difficulties](https://www.simplycast.com/interactive-marketing-support/faqs/why-does-html-code-created-microsoft-word-sometimes-render-incorrectly-message-editor/), especially in certain browsers.
+Yes, there were (and still are) apps to create HTML-based documentation from a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editor, but they---like the export-to-HTML features that came to be standard parts of most word processing apps---became infamous for producing [bloated](https://www.moorecreative.com/Articles/Detail/tabid/522/ArticleId/18/How-can-i-clean-extra-code-out-of-Word-HTML.aspx) HTML or [XHTML](https://en.wikipedia.org/wiki/XHTML) that opened slowly and [presented standards-bending difficulties](https://www.simplycast.com/interactive-marketing-support/faqs/why-does-html-code-created-microsoft-word-sometimes-render-incorrectly-message-editor/), especially in certain browsers.

 Documentation writers in particular, and writers in general, increasingly believed there had to be a better way to produce text in general, and online text in particular.